 Never Limp

 Excess of limping shows that you have a weak hand.
-Instead, try to call or Fold if you have a weak hand.
-Limping lets opponents see the flop easily and cheaply, resulting in more player post-flop.
+Instead, try to call or fold if you have a weak hand.
+Limping lets opponents see the flop easily and cheaply, resulting in more players post-flop.
 You lose control of the pot and might lose the game, too.

 Table Selection